ssanj/boon/README.md

 ```

 Notice that the **String equality** and **Boolean equality** Assertions did not run after the **Int equality** Assertion failed.

+Sequential Assertions are shown with a '↓' symbol in the output.

 ### Tabulated Tests